westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 descriptor
 </pre>

-Now, our fisrt goal is accomplished.
+Now, our fisrt goal is accomplished. <br/>
-Next, how to reconnect to survive nodes without intervention.
+Next, how to reconnect to survive nodes without intervention or application try.

-There are two ways:
+There are three ways:
 1. TAF (transparent Application Failover), is for type 2 drivers, such of OCI, JDBC OCI, and .NET except ODP.
 2. FCF (Fast Connection Failover), is for type 4 drivers, such of JDBC Thin, ODP.net, but it is also working for OCI.

 For TAF, both client side and server side are available.<br/>
-The connection strings I give in part 1 is not client TAF on, so, after the fail of the instance 1
+The connection strings "orcl-vip" I used above is not client TAF on, so, after the fail of the instance 1
 <pre class="prettyprint lang-sql linenums=1 ">
 SQL> select instance_number from v$instance;